allnulled/just-a-timer/README.md

-# Simple-Timer
+# Simple Timer

-Well, just...
+Let's keep it simple.

+1. Import the simple-timer module to your project:

+       ~$ npm install simple-timer --save

+2. Import the simple-timer module to your code:

+       var Timer = require("simple-timer");

+3. Create a new instance of the timer:

-    const timer = new Timer()
+       var mytimer = new Timer();

-And then simply...

-    console.log("Execution at MILLISECOND: " + timer.time())
+4. Get the time that has passed since the timer was created:

+       console.log(mytimer.time());

-And if you want to reset the timer, you can also:
+5. If you need to reset the timer, you can do it like:

-    timer.reset()

-Ah!
-The first added (or last reseted) date is accessible at:

-    timer.first

-That's all the API.
+       mytimer.reset()

+That is all.
+Simple?